Suez Egypt Travel Guide

 Religious Holidays: If visiting during Eid al-Fitr or Eid-Adha, observe local celebrations and family gatherings.

-Low Season (June-August): Take advantage of the rock-bottom prices and minimal crowds.
+Low Season (June-August): Take advantage of the rock-bottom prices and hardly any crowds.
 Plan your activities strategically to avoid the peak heat.
-This is a good time for travelers with limited money.
+This is a good time for travelers on a budget.

 Shoulder Seasons (May, September): These periods present a balance of fewer crowds and more manageable temperatures than summer, often with better deals than the high season.